Dedicated team to build a

 Its either some stand alone project or some internal services.
 Examples would help us here:

 - For example, we developed a web based app (website) for learning languages with flashcards but fancy and super easy.
 It’s called Avokado.
-There is a link in footer in case you wanna see it.
+There is a link in the footer in case you want to see it.

 So its a stand alone thing

-- My most favourite example of creating internal services is Customer Relationship Management system (CRMs) built specifically for your business.
-Because, there are so many details in implementing a good CRM - it should take into account your processes and software already in use.
-So from my experience most of the times its easier to build your own.
+- My most favorite example of creating internal services is Customer Relationship Management system (CRM) built specifically for your business.
+Because there are so many details in implementing a good CRM - it should take into account your processes and software already in use.
+So from my experience, most of the times its easier to build your own.

-- I also love making a point of how coding is a huge advantage in marketing - widget seo, various micro-sites etc. But each of these topics deserve its own video
+- I also love making a point of how coding is a huge advantage in marketing - widget SEO, various micro-sites, etc. But each of these topics deserves its dedicated video

-At this point I should deliver a good Call To Action.
-Here it is - if you have some project in mind or some specific task to solve - just hit the chat on your bottom right and lets talk over it.
+At this point I should deliver a right Call To Action.
+Here it is - if you have some project in mind or some specific task to solve - let's talk over it.
 Partners for life at best, free brainstorming and consultancy at worst.

 What do you think?